-<Extension> is:

-'txt' in case of ASCII text file output
+- 'txt' in case of ASCII text file output

-'wmf' in case of Windows Metafile output
+- 'wmf' in case of Windows Metafile output

-'jpg' in case of JPEG file output.
+- 'jpg' in case of JPEG file output.

-The format of the <Parameters string> is:

-<Parameters string> = <Data file name> SBI_Chan<Channel label> start<Date and time of the first sample of the saved fragment of the SBI curve>end<Date and time of the last sample of the saved fragment of the SBI curve>ws<Processing Window size in sec>s_pos<Position of the first sample of the SBI curve, in samples>
+<Parameters string> = <Data file name> \SBI\Chan\<Channel label> \start\<Date and time of the first sample of the saved fragment of the SBI curve>\end\<Date and time of the last sample of the saved fragment of the SBI curve>\ws\<Processing Window size in sec>s\pos\<Position of the first sample of the SBI curve, in samples>

-- <Data file name> is the name of input data file if it is an EDF file, or the name of data files directory in case of Profusion4 data processing; - <Channel label> is the label of the channel for which the SBI curve is calculated; - <Date and time of the first sample of the saved fragment of the SBI curve> - <Date and time of the last sample of the saved fragment of the SBI curve> are the times of the first and last sample of the saved fragment of the SBI curve, in the following format: dd-mm-yyy_hh-mm-ss; - <Processing Window size in sec> is the size of time window used for SBI calculation, in seconds (which is specified in the Processing Window parameters group of the Advanced sub-tab of Parameters tab, Fig. 1.6.3); - <Position of the first sample of the SBI curve, in sample > is the position, in samples, of the left edge (first sample) of the saved fragment of the SBI curve (i.e., the number of the first saved sample counting from the record start).
+- <Data file name> is the name of input data file if it is an EDF file, or the name of data files directory in case of Profusion4 data processing; - <Channel label> is the label of the channel for which the SBI curve is calculated; - <Date and time of the first sample of the saved fragment of the SBI curve> - <Date and time of the last sample of the saved fragment of the SBI curve> are the times of the first and last sample of the saved fragment of the SBI curve, in the following format: dd-mmyyy\hh-mm-ss; - <Processing Window size in sec> is the size of time window used for SBI calculation, in seconds (which is specified in the Processing Window parameters group of the Advanced sub-tab of Parameters tab, Fig. 1.6.3); - <Position of the first sample of the SBI curve, in sample > is the position, in samples, of the left edge (first sample) of the saved fragment of the SBI curve (i.e., the number of the first saved sample counting from the record start).